nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. `CommandBox` takes in the `ResultDisplay` as one of the arguments for its constructor method
 2. In the `CommandBox` constructor method, `setupCommandHistoryNavigation()` is called which sets up `commandTextField` to listen for the event when a valid command word is typed
-3. When the event occurs, `ResultDisplay` will call `setFeedbackToUser()` to display the command's message usage in the `ResultDisplay`
+3. When the event occurs, `ResultDisplay#setFeedbackToUser()` is called to display the command's message usage in the `ResultDisplay`

 ### Calendar features
 The calendar feature allows a calendar to display with the corresponding appointments of the month in a calendar format.
 The feature consists of the following features: